 Although all individuals are different among themselves at least to a certain extent, in terms of several socio-demographic and economic characteristics such as sex, age, gender roles attachments, character and personality features -among many others-, the notion of being considered "diverse" depends very much on the relevance that such characteristic has for the local context, its salience, and the degree of cultural distance or danger that crossing a certain kind of boundary may represent for the group or local community.
-In this way, ethnic and national differences become particularly relevant in culturally heterogeneous societies with a significant immigration rate, where people from different origins and cultural backgrounds meet each other so that differences are actually perceived and therefore discussed (although in different degrees and for different motives).
+In this way, ethnic and national differences become particularly relevant in culturally heterogeneous societies with a significant immigration rate, where people from different origins and cultural backgrounds meet each other so that different motives).